-How do we know the gas vans existed and were used to murder Jews in Chelmno and the East?
+How do we know the gas vans existed and the Nazis used them to murder Jews?

 Holocaust deniers claim:

 If the Nazis used gas vans, we should expect some documents about them.
-There are no primary Nazi documents proving that gas vans were built or that the Nazis used them.
-Thus, the existence and use of the gas vans is “hearsay” for which there is “little documentary evidence.”
+There are no primary documents proving that gas vans were built or that the Nazis used them.
+Thus, the existence and use of the gas vans is mere “hearsay,” for which there is “little documentary evidence.”

 The facts are:

 Primary documents about the design and use of the gas vans survived the war.
-These Nazi documents prove that gas vans were designed and constructed in Berlin in late 1941 and early 1942; the vans were then sent to the Chelmno death camp and the Einsatzgruppen units in the occupied Soviet territories, to assist in the mass murder of Jews and others.
+These Nazi documents prove that gas vans were designed and constructed in Berlin in late 1941 and early 1942.
+The Nazis sent the gas vans to the Chelmno death camp and the Einsatzgruppen units in the occupied Soviet territories.

-There is an entire file of Nazi documents related to the gas vans, but the most important are two letters concerned with the construction and use of the vehicles.
+There is an entire file of Nazi documents related to the gas vans, but the most important documents are two letters concerned with the construction and use of the vehicles.